 Leaders have a very clear understanding of the barriers to learning that are faced by … those who are eligible for the Year 7 literacy and numeracy catch-up premium. … Literacy and numeracy support in Year 7 is particularly effective; by the end of the year, the vast majority of identified pupils catch up to where they should be.

-Do you know it by topic strand in Reading, Maths and Grammar, Punctuation and Spelling from Day 1?
+Our analysis shows your Year 7’s strengths and challenges by topic strand in Reading, Maths and Grammar, Punctuation and Spelling.

 Responsibility of all Teachers

 Outstanding schools commonly have great catch-up results for their current Year 7 – in part, because it is the responsibility of all teachers, not just those in the English and Maths departments:

 All teachers know they have a responsibility for improving the low literacy and numeracy standards that pupils tend to have when they start in this school.
 Teachers collaborate about how best they can, within their subject, help pupils improve their basic skills.
 This has a significantly positive impact on pupils’ progress in those areas.